 The customer credit risk is not material due to high dispersion of customers.
-The highest turnover volume is carried out with commercial chains with an established market position.
-Additionally, to reduce the risk of overdue receivables from customers, the Group periodically examines their creditworthiness and systematically monitors (internally and externally) due balances.
+To reduce the risk of overdue receivables from customers, the Group periodically examines their creditworthiness and systematically monitors (internally and externally) due balances.
 Credit limits for individual counterparties are set by the Management Board.
 Customers systematically exceeding payment dates are subject to an appropriate debt collection procedure and have a limited possibility of purchasing goods from the Group.
 To minimise the risk, the Parent Company also concludes agreements to insure its receivables with one of the leading financial institutions.